Dionisiy/CA/introduction-toobject-oriented-javascript.md

 #### Abstraction

 Abstraction is a mechanism that allows you to model the current part of the working problem, either by inheritance \(specialization\) or composition.
 JavaScript achieves specialization by inheritance, and composition by letting class instances be the values of other objects' attributes.

+The JavaScript Function class inherits from the Object class \(this demonstrates specialization of the model\) and the [`Function.prototype`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/prototype "The Function.prototype property represents the Function prototype object.") property is an instance of [`Object`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object "The Object constructor creates an object wrapper.") \(this demonstrates composition\).